sib-swiss/containers-snakemake-training/docs/course_material/day2/4_decorating_workflow.md

 ??? success "Answer"
     The command to use is:

-    `snakemake --cores 4 -F -r -p results/highCO2_sample1/highCO2_sample1_genes_read_quantification.tsv`
+    `snakemake -c 4 -F -p results/highCO2_sample1/highCO2_sample1_genes_read_quantification.tsv`

-    Do not forget to provide additional cores to Snakemake in the execution command with `--cores 4`.
+    Do not forget to provide additional cores to Snakemake in the execution command with `-c 4`.
 Note that the number of threads allocated to all jobs running at a given time cannot exceed the value specified with `--cores`.
 Therefore, if you leave this number at 1, Snakemake will not be able to use multiple threads.
 Also note that increasing `--cores` allows Snakemake to run multiple jobs in parallel (for example, running 2 jobs using 2 threads each).
 The workflow now takes ~6 min to run, compared to ~10 min before (_i.e._ a 40% decrease!).
 This gives you an idea of how powerful multi-threading is when the datasets and computing power get bigger!
  -->